ray-project/ray/doc/reference-counting.md

 3. To handle the third case, we increment in the `serialize_task` method and decrement in the `deserialize_task` method.

-## How to Handle Aliasing
-Reference counting interacts with aliasing.
-Since multiple object IDs may refer to the same object, we cannot deallocate that object until all of the object IDs that refer to it have reference counts of 0.
-We keep track of the number of separate aliases separately.
-If two object IDs refer to the same object, the scheduler keeps track the number of occurrences of each of those object IDs separately.
-This simplifies the scheduler's job because it may not always know if two object IDs refer to the same object or not (since it assigns them before hearing back about what they refer to).

-When we decrement the count for an object ID, if the count reaches 0, we compute all object IDs that the scheduler knows to reference the same object.
-If these object IDs all have count 0, then we deallocate the object.
-Otherwise, we do not deallocate the object.

-You may ask, what if there is some object ID with a nonzero count which refers to the same object, but the scheduler does not know it?
-This cannot happen because the following invariant holds.
-If `a` and `b` are object references that will be aliased together (through a call to `AliasObjectIDs(a, b)`), then either the call has already happened, or both `a` and `b` have positive reference counts (they must have positive reference counts because they must be passed into `AliasObjectIDs` at some point).

 ## Complications
 The following problem has not yet been resolved.
 In the following code, the result `x` will be garbage.